nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 The first time you open the program, or if the save file was deleted or moved, the program will create a save file named `trips.json` for you.

-The next time open the program, it will attempt to load your saved data from the save file.
+The next time you open the program, it will attempt to load your data from the save file.
 If the data is successfully loaded, you will see the following message:
 ```
 Your saved data was successfully loaded!